 Welcome to the University of Toronto Faculty of Medicine.
-As Associate Dean of Postgraduate Medical Education, I am responsible for 75 residency programs and 2 Areas of Focused Competence (Diploma) programs accredited by the Royal College of Physicians and Surgeons of Canada or the College of Family Physicians of Canada.
-The Faculty’s expert clinicians are also dedicated educators and researchers offering a diverse clinical experience in our 31 affiliated health care institutions and hundreds of other teaching practices across the province.
+As Associate Dean of Postgraduate Medical Education, I am responsible for the 75 residency programs and 2 Areas of Focused Competence (Diploma) programs accredited by the Royal College of Physicians and Surgeons of Canada or the College of Family Physicians of Canada.
+The Faculty’s expert clinicians are dedicated educators and researchers offering a diverse clinical experience in our 31 affiliated health care institutions and hundreds of other teaching practices across the province.
 Collectively we commit to providing you with the highest standard of postgraduate training and the flexibility to take advantage of all that a U of T residency or fellowship can offer.

-Highlights of a few of our PGME initiatives and activities are:
+Here are just a few highlights of our recent PGME initiatives and activities:

-- The Competency Based Education initiative – we are actively engaged with the RCPSC and our specialty programs to transform residency training structures and processes to focus on clinical milestones and evidence-based assessment.
+- The migration to a Competency Based Education model is well underway.
+We are actively engaged with the CFPC, the RCPSC and our specialty programs to transform residency training structures and processes to focus on clinical milestones and evidence-based assessment.
 We have an experienced and dedicated team supporting our programs in this important work, and are committed to a thoughtful and systematic transition

-- The multi-entry Clinician Investigator Program (CIP) led by Dr. Norman Rosenblum has expanded their resources to include on-line resources in research methodology, grant proposals, and presentations.
+- The multi-entry Clinician Investigator Program (CIP) led by Dr. Nicola Jones has expanded their resources to include on-line resources in research methodology, grant proposals, and presentations.

-The PGME 2018-23 Strategic Plan reflects our mission to invest in priorities with our health care partners to strengthen our learner experience, engage in curricular innovation, recognize and support our clinical teachers, and foster leadership in socially responsible programming.
+- The PGME 2018-23 Strategic Plan reflects our mission to invest in priorities with our health care partners to support the Faculty of Medicine’s three key priorities: Imagination, Collaboration and Equity.

 Glen Bandiera MD, FRCPC, MEd

 Associate Dean, Postgraduate Medical Education &